 The way people shop just never stops changing.
-Whereas once we thought of Black Friday as 24 hours of retail madness, it’s now become an extended shopping holiday that includes Sofa Sunday, Cyber Monday and Small Business Saturday — the last of which you can get involved in, and which Square supports each year.
-It doesn’t matter if you’re an e-commerce-only or brick-and-mortar business, there’s good reason to ask whether there’s any real difference between these days.
-It’s certainly something your customers are wondering, with Google searches for “Black Friday vs Cyber Monday” “which is better black friday or cyber monday” and “is cyber monday as good as black friday” getting top hits in the lead-up.
+While once we thought of Black Friday as 24 hours of retail madness, it’s now become an extended shopping holiday that includes events such as Cyber Monday and Small Business Saturday.
+It doesn’t matter if you’re an e-commerce-only or brick-and-mortar business, there’s good reason to ask whether there’s any real difference between these days?
+It’s certainly something your customers are wondering, with Google searches for “Black Friday vs Cyber Monday” “which is better Black Friday or Cyber Monday” and “is Cyber Monday as good as Black Friday” getting top hits in the lead-up.

 Is Cyber Monday better than Black Friday?

 There used to be distinct differences in people’s shopping habits between Black Friday and Cyber Monday, but the gap is closing.
 Online is fast becoming the go-to for deal-hunters on both days.
-Last year in fact, online sales for Black Friday were up 11.7% from 2016, whilst high street footfall figures dropped 3.6%.
+In fact, online sales for Black Friday were up 34% in 2021, compared to 2020.